 To provide applicants the most up-to-date information and resources for building at Twin Buttes, a builder package of information will be provided.
-No fee is required for this initial review step.

-2.4.2 PRELIMINARY DESIGN REVIEW - See APPENDIX 6.1 for Submittal Checklist
+2.5.2 PRELIMINARY DESIGN REVIEW - See APPENDIX 6.1 for Submittal Checklist

 The Preliminary Design Review shall be concerned with site and building design and compliance with these Design Standards & Guidelines.
 The typical Preliminary Design Review meeting, without limitation, will focus on: